Swann Security Troubleshooting All Devices - NVR IPCAMERA SECURITY

 4) Reset the recorder or camera

-For recorders – While this step is rather drastic, it can also be of use where the recorder's have been misconfigured or if you have changed or reconfigured your network or internet .
+For recorders – While this step is rather drastic, it can also be of use where the recorder’s settings have been misconfigured or if you have changed or reconfigured your network or internet hardware.
 This will clear all the settings from your recorder, including your network settings which could be causing the issue with your local/remote access from phone or computer.

 If this step seems like a lot of work to recover from, do not forget to export the settings of your recorder to a USB stick before you proceed.
 That way, if the reset does not correct the issue, you can easily recover the settings lost.
 Also, if the reset did solve the issue, you can reapply the settings to see if that was what caused the issue.
 Check your recorder’s user manual for configuration export instructions.

 For Wi-Fi cameras – if your camera has settings related to network, it might also be misconfigured or something has changed internally.
-Be aware that there is no exporting of settings here therefore, if you will reset your camera, you might re-do the first time .
+Be aware that there is no exporting of settings here therefore, if you will reset your camera, you might re-do the first time setup.

 Swann Security Troubleshooting All Devices